 Your body does its best healing when you’re resting, so give yourself permission to take it easy, especially on the day of your surgery.
 Plan for a quiet day on the couch and slowly ease back into your normal routine over the next few days.
 Staying hydrated is just as important, so drink plenty of water and other clear fluids.
 Everyone’s recovery timeline is unique; healing can take a bit longer if you had a bone graft or replaced several missing teeth.
 Listen to your body, don’t push yourself, and remember that resting is an active and necessary part of the process.

-What to Expect During Your First Week
+What to Expect in Your First Week of Recovery

 The first week after your dental implant surgery is all about rest, recovery, and letting your body heal.
 It’s completely normal to experience some temporary side effects as your mouth adjusts.
 Knowing what to expect can make the process feel much more manageable.
 Your main job is to follow our post-op instructions carefully to ensure the implant site heals properly and without complications.
 Think of this as the foundational phase for your beautiful new smile.
 By taking it easy and being gentle with yourself, you’re setting the stage for a smooth recovery and a successful, long-lasting result.